carpentries-incubator/ml4bio-workshop/guide/vocabulary.md

 we need some data that has not been used for training.
 The test set sounds like a good option, but we are not ready for it yet.
 If we were to use the test data, we would not be able to evaluate the classifier we eventually select.
-The basic solution is to allocate a small portion of the training set as the <b>validation set</b>.
+The basic solution is to allocate a small portion of the training set as the **validation set**.
 The figure below illustrates the idea.

 <p align="center">